Content of the SHIP

 The SHIP should include a statement that strategic housing priorities are aligned and are consistent with RRTP priorities/outcomes and any subsequent updates to it, for example it aligns with housing supply priorities set out in the SHIP.

 The Scottish Government is committed to improving the lives of our Gypsy/Traveller communities.
-A joint action plan ‘Improving the Lives of Gypsy/Travellers 2019-2021’ was published by the Scottish Government and COSLA in October 2019.
-However as a consequence of the COVID-19 pandemic, the Scottish Government and COSLA agreed to extend the life of the plan to October 2022.
+A joint action plan ‘Improving the lives of Gypsy/Travellers: 2019-2021’ was published by the Scottish Government and COSLA in October 2019.
+However as a consequence of the COVID-19 pandemic, the Scottish Government and COSLA agreed to extend the life of the plan to September 2023.

 LHS guidance re-affirms the requirement for local authorities to engage with Gypsy/Travellers to better understand their accommodation needs.

 To support the provision of more and better accommodation for Gypsy/ Traveller communities, Housing to 2040 includes a commitment for the Scottish Government to make up to £20 million available, over five years, starting in 2021-22 through the Gypsy/Traveller Accommodation Fund.
 The fund builds on the £2 million of short term funding provided in 2020-21 for immediate improvements to sites, and represents a sustained investment to support local authorities to improve and provide more Gypsy/Traveller accommodation.
 The fund is intended for both significant renovation and improvements of standards on existing sites and the building of new sites.
-To build understanding, experience and skills in Gypsy/Traveller site development the funding will initially be focussed on a number of demonstration projects that can establish examples of model sites.
-The first demonstration projects were identified through an initial funding round and the fund opened again in April 2022 for proposals for funding for further demonstration projects in 2023-25.
+To build understanding, experience and skills in Gypsy/Traveller site development the funding is focussed on a number of demonstration projects that can establish examples of model sites.
+Identified through 2 funding rounds, demonstration projects are currently progressing in 6 local authority areas.

-The SHIP should include an outline of any capital works planned on Gypsy/Traveller sites and whether funding has been sought from the Scottish Government through the process for identifying demonstration projects for the Gypsy/Traveller Accommodation Fund.
+The SHIP should include an outline of any capital works planned on Gypsy/Traveller sites and whether funding has been sought from the Scottish Government through the Gypsy/Traveller Accommodation Fund.